cisagov/ScubaGoggles/baselines/Google Classroom Minimum Viable Secure Configuration Baseline v0.2.md

 -   None

 ### Implementation
-To configure the settings for Student Unenrollment:
+To configure the settings for Class Creation:

 #### GWS.CLASSROOM.5.1v0.2 Instructions
 1. Sign in to the [Google Admin Console](https://admin.google.com).